Exr0nProjects/hypertrav/README.md

 ## what
 `hypertrav` recursively lists files and directories as fast as possible.
 Think `find .` without any bells and whistles.

-It's 1.5 times faster than GNU `find`.
+It's 1.5 times faster than GNU `find`, and 3.9 times faster user space wise.

 ![Benchmark of hypertrav running 1.5x faster than find](./docs/bench.png)